schulze-paul/PaulNet-Image-Classifier/README.md

 **Figure 1: Neural Network Architecture.** The network has four composite layers and three linear layers.

 The network has four composite convolutional layers.
 Each of these layers is a combination of a convolutional layer with a max pool layer, a ReLU activation function, and a batch norm layer.
+It has a total of 215,710 parameters.

 <table align='center'>